-Description: Similar to the Workforce Development Partner Support Grant program mentioned above, this project will provide skilled trades training to prepare Charlotte residents for careers in the HVAC industry.
-The program will be targeted toward low-to-moderate income households at or below 300% of the Federal Poverty Guidelines. \$406,340 will directly support the administration of the program through 2024, including:
+Description: Similar to the Workforce Development Partner Support Grant program mentioned above, this project is providing skilled trades training to prepare Charlotte residents for careers in the HVAC industry.
+The program is targeted toward low-to-moderate income households at or below 300% of the Federal Poverty Guidelines and will directly support the administration of the program by providing:

-- Training stipends for participants
+Training stipends for participants

 - Paid work-based learning experiences

 - Career development programming

 - Course materials and supplies

 - Testing and certification expenses

-The remaining \$49,740 will support a corporate advisory committee of employers that will provide jobs to program graduates and a consultant to explore the expansion of the program to a new industry.
+The funding is also supporting a corporate advisory committee of employers that will provide jobs to program graduates and a consultant to explore the expansion of the program to a new industry.
 The program is being administered by the Urban League of Central Carolina and Goodwill of the Southern Piedmont.
 These organizations have a storied history of providing job seeker assistance to the Charlotte-Mecklenburg community.

-Project Title: CRVA Hospitality

-Category: 2.35 Aid to Tourism, Travel, or Hospitality

-Budgeted: \$4,000,000.00 | Spent: \$4,000,000.00 | Encumbered: \$0.00
+Project Title: CRVA Hospitality Category: 2.35 Aid to Tourism, Travel, or Hospitality Budgeted : \$4,000,000.00 Spent: \$4,000,000.
+00 Encumbered: \$0.00